 We also have some amazing directors who have created some of the most acclaimed new productions seen in the south west this year.

 Jenna helps people.
 No matter who you are or where you are in the world, when life strikes you a blow, Jenna is there for you.
 Because, like you, she has suffered - she's lived with chronic fatigue for over 6 years now, and she runs this blog to help you cope.

 Jenna's also smart.
 She knows that opening up her life to the whole world has its dangers.
 But when David's comment lands on her blog, the temptation to find out more is impossible to resist.

 The Orator is a messily human thriller about the struggle of self-help and online identity.

 Marietta Kirkbride has been a Pentabus Young Writer, a writer-on-attachment at Bristol Old Vic and is a founder member of Bucket Club.
-Tanuja Amarasuriya makes theatre, film and audio work as a director and producer.
-She is co-founder of Sleepdogs, and co-Director of Theatre Bristol.
+Chloe Masterton is a Bristol-based Director making theatre in the South West and beyond.
+She is a recent graduate of the Bristol Old Vic Theatre School Directing MA.

 The Orator will be preceded by The Driver, a short play by John Bassett.